What is EFTA and how is it different from the EU?

 What is the European Economic Area – EEA?

 The European Economic Area (EEA) was established by the EEA Agreement, which entered into force in 1994.
-Its objective is to extend the Internal Market of the EU to the three participating EFTA States creating a homogeneous European Economic Area, based on common rules and equal conditions of competition and providing for the adequate means of enforcement at the judicial level.
+Its objective is to extend the Internal Market of the EU to the three participating EFTA States creating a homogeneous European Economic Area.
+This is based on common rules and equal conditions of competition and provides for the adequate means of enforcement at the judicial level.
 The EEA Agreement guarantees equal rights and obligations within the Internal Market for individuals and economic operators in the EEA.
-Currently, the EEA comprises the 28 EU Member States and the three EEA EFTA States – Iceland, Liechtenstein and Norway.
+As of 1 February, the EEA comprises of 27* EU Member States and the three EEA EFTA States – Iceland, Liechtenstein and Norway.

 What is covered by the EEA Agreement?